dajmcdon/old-hydejack-site/students.md

 I frequently get requests for letters of recommendation, and I'm generally happy to comply.
 However, if I taught you for one class two years ago, it is unlikely that I can provide useful information to a recruiter or admissions committee member.

 In order for me to write, I will need at least **two** weeks notice before the first deadline.
 I will also ask you to provide some information.
-I've found that this really helps me to write convincing letters.
+I've found that this helps me to write convincing letters.

 Finally, I only agree to write a fixed number of letters per year for students who take courses with me.
 This is to be fair to you.
 Sending letters for many students to the same programs dilutes the impact of my letter with admissions committees.
 This is another reason that I encourage you to ask early.
+If you are currently enrolled in class with me, I will ask that you attend office hours, ask questions, of in another way give me some information about yourself.
+I do not write letters that say "This student took my course and got a 91."
 This limit does not apply to PhD students or other students doing research projects under my supervision.

 * A list of all (or as many as you currently know) positions to which you are applying along with deadlines and some idea of how the letter gets there.
 (Do I email someone or does some system ask me to upload things in an automated fashion?)
-* A recent CV or resume.
+* A recent CV or resume that includes a list of courses taken in your major.
-* A personal statement or cover letter (likely the one you're sending in one of the applications)
+* A personal statement or cover letter (likely the one you're sending in one of the applications).
 * Answers to as many of the following questions as possible:
     1. For what class(es) have I been the instructor, and how did you distinguish yourself in my class(es)?
 Any particular experiences you remember that I should be aware of that make you look good?
     2. Please choose four adjectives that you think describe you well and provide a brief self-recommendation (2--3 sentences).